-If any wholesaler fails or refuses to remit the tax when due, the Department or any county or municipality to which the tax is owed, may institute legal action for collection of the delinquent taxes.
+Suppose any wholesaler fails or refuses to remit the tax when due.
+In that case, the Department or any county or municipality to which the tax is owed may institute legal action to collect the delinquent taxes.
 Additionally, counties and municipalities may suspend or revoke a wholesaler's beer permit if the wholesaler is delinquent.111